 Naming your baby should be a fun and exciting process!
 You’re bringing a beautiful baby into the world; you want his or her name to be absolutely perfect – reflecting the person you want them to grow up to be.
-But choosing a name is not always easy.
-With so many names to choose from, it can be overwhelming.
+But if you are struggling to choose a baby name, how do you pick a name you won’t regret?

 Things to Consider While Naming Your Baby